mlcommons/ck/docs/getting-started.md

 ## How to use CM as a common interface to other projects?

-While CM was successfully validated to unify, modularize and automate MLPerf benchmarks, it is applicable to any software project.
+While CM was successfully validated to unify, modularize and automate MLPerf benchmarks, it turned out to be applicable to any software project.

-The community started using CM automation recipes as a common and human-friendly interface to run other software projects and manage experiments across diverse models, data sets, software and hardware while making them more modular, portable and reusable.
+The community started using CM as a common and human-friendly interface to run other software projects and manage experiments across diverse models, data sets, software and hardware while making them more modular, portable and reusable.

 Please check [other CM tutorials](tutorials), [CM documentation](README.md) and our [ACM REP'23 keynote](https://www.youtube.com/watch?v=7zpeIVwICa4)
 for more details.